miklevin/MikeLev.in/_posts/2023-04-14-project-deteriorates-into-tools-discussion-again.md

 headline: "My Experience With MOZ Pro: Trying Out VSCode on WSL"
 description: I started a project in MOZ Pro by selecting a domain and downloading the CSV file.
 I then added 30_data.ipynb to the repo, using the apex domain as part of the filename.
 After that, I had a list of competitors and I could pull their keywords.
 I was tempted to try VSCode running as a Linux app on WSL, but the UI was too clunky.
 I share my experience in this blog post.
 keywords: MOZ Pro, CSV file, apex domain, competitors, keywords, VSCode, Linux, WSL, UI, clunky
-categories: keywords, linux, wsl, moz pro, vscode
+categories: keywords, vscode, linux, wsl, moz pro
 permalink: /blog/project-deteriorates-into-tools-discussion-again/
 layout: post
 ---